Aviation computer-based training

 Incidentally, this part of the program—a step-wise animation controlled by the user—brought home to me the need for real user testing of software (and of anything you intend others to use).
 I tried it out in the largest hang gliding school in Britain at the time and none of the students grasped it.
 I reprogrammed it with more detail and more clearly worded explanations before trying again with real users at a national event: My changes had made a great improvement.

-In 1993 I created a full flight simulator rig using Microsoft Flight Simulator in glider mode.
+I used the Microsoft Flight Simulator program in glider mode.
 A joystick mounted atop the hang glider frame was connected by elastic chords to the poles from which the airframe hung, so the stick deflected according to the pilot’s weight shift, which tilted the rig.
 Amazingly, it worked perfectly!
-The only special part I had to order was a joystick extension lead.
+The only special part I had to order was a joystick extension lead, which is visible in the photo, taped to a pole.

 After my failed attempt at ruling the world via providing it with aeronautical computer-based training, I worked for a large developer of computer-based training for the airline industry, based under the main approach at London’s Heathrow Airport.
 I took this photograph on my weekly journey to and from home and my weekday accommodation via rail, bus, and several miles of walking with my rucksack on my back.